 - Statistically, gardeners live longer!

 Don’t let lack of space deter you.
-No matter how much room you have, you can grow your own organic vegetables — from micro-greens and herbs in your kitchen to a large-scale garden in your backyard (or front yard, in some cases).
+No matter how much room you have, you can grow your own vegetables in your backyard (or front yard, in some cases).
 Even a 10 x 10 ft garden can grow a tremendous amount of food for your loved ones.

 Only have a small apartment patio or terrace?
 You can still grow food!
 Check out these tips.